paneru/Test-Tabos/git-cheat-sheet.md

 Viola!!
 (Its done and your first commit is listed on BitBucket)

-Re-link to new repo if the project has be created on Bitbucket
+Re-link to new repo if the project has been created on Bitbucket
 --------------------------------------------------------------

 This is useful if your team member has updated the repo on Bitbucket